A Recurrence-type Strong Borel--Cantelli Lemma for Axiom A Diffeomorphisms: Results

 \end{definition}

-It is well known that if $M$ is a compact smooth manifold, $f$ an Axiom A diffeomorphism and if $\varphi \colon M \to \reals$ is H\"older continuous, then there exists a unique equilibrium state $\mu_\varphi$ for $\varphi$ such that $2$-fold correlations decay exponentially for H\"older continuous observables (see Bowen \cite{bowen2008Equilibrium}).
-Kotani and Sunada essentially prove in \cite[Proposition~3.1]{kotani2001Pressure} that, in fact, $r$-fold correlations decay exponentially for H\"older continuous observables for all $r \geq 1$.
+It is well known that if $M$ is a compact smooth manifold, $f$ an Axiom~A diffeomorphism that is topologically mixing when restricted to a basic set $\Omega$, and $\varphi \colon \Omega \to \reals$ H\"older continuous, then there exists a unique equilibrium state $\mu_\varphi$ for $\varphi$ such that $2$-fold correlations decay exponentially for $\theta$-H\"older continuous observables for all $\theta \in (0,1]$ (see Bowen \cite{bowen2008Equilibrium}).
+In the same setting, Kotani and Sunada essentially prove in \cite[Proposition~3.1]{kotani2001Pressure} that, in fact, $r$-fold correlations decay exponentially for $\theta$-H\"older continuous observables for all $r \geq 1$ and $\theta \in (0,1]$.
+A similar result is proven in \cite[Theorem~7.41]{chernov2006Chaotic} for billiards with bounded horizon and no corners and for \emph{dynamically H\"older continuous functions} -- a class of functions that includes H\"older continuous functions.
+This result can be extended to billiards with no corners and unbounded horizon, and billiards with some corners and bounded horizon.
+Dolgopyat \cite{dolgopyat2004Limit} proves that multiple correlations decay exponentially for partially hyperbolic systems that are `strongly u-transitive with exponential rate.'
+Dolgopyat lists systems in Section~6 of his paper for which this property holds: some time one maps of Anosov flows, quasi-hyperbolic toral automorphisms, some translations on homogeneous spaces, and mostly contracting diffeomorphisms on $3$-dimensional manifolds.
+A similar property referred to as `Property $(\pcal_t)$' for real $t \geq 1$ is used by P\`ene in \cite{pene2004Multiple}.
+It is stated that when $t > 1$, property $(\pcal_t)$ holds for dynamical systems to which one can apply Young's method in \cite{young1998Statistical}.

 We state some assumptions on the system $(X,\mu,T,d)$ and the sequence $(M_n)$ that are used to obtain our result.

 \begin{assumption} There exists $\varepsilon > 0$ such that

 and